 If you’re fond of the written word but don’t actually want to write blogs or articles online, a good option for you is to proofread or edit documents.
 Freelancing sites such as Upwork or Airtasker offer these jobs all the time.
 Or you can simply start offering your services to people you know.
 College students write papers all the time and need a second set of eyes to look at their work.
 You can build your experience this way.

 If you’re an expert in another language, you can also earn extra income by translating documents online.
 Yes, translation jobs might be rare compared to editing and proofreading, but they usually pay much higher.

-Whether it’s a Fortune 500 company or the bakery in your block, every business needs a social media presence.
+Whether it’s a Fortune 500 company or the bakery on your block, every business needs a social media presence these days.
 Most businesses outsource social media management to remote workers for many reasons.
-First off, owners and their team already have their hands full and don’t have the bandwidth (not to mention the skills) to create content for Facebook, Twitter, and other social media channels.
+First, owners and their team already have their hands full and don’t have the bandwidth (not to mention the skills) to create content for Facebook, Twitter, and other social media channels.
 Plus, hiring a full-time social media manager is costly.

-- You can do it at the comfort of your own home.
+- You can do it in the comfort of your own home.

 A virtual assistant has many responsibilities, and the job can vary depending on the client.
 It can be as simple as writing emails or as complicated as researching complex topics.

-Once you learn the basics, you’ll be able to build a simple website for businesses with a few pages.
-As an upsell, you can also charge more to manage and maintain the website every month.
+Once you learn the basics, you can build a simple website for businesses with a few pages.
+As an upsell, you can also charge more to manage and maintain the website monthly.

 What’s great about this online job is that it’s very flexible.
 You don’t have to commit to a specific daily work schedule.
 You just commit to a deadline.
 More importantly, you can charge more as you gain more experience.

-These five jobs are just the tip of the iceberg!
-There are more depending on your interest and skills.
+These five jobs for chronically ill individuals are just the tip of the iceberg – there are many more depending on your interest and skills.